China's Alibaba finance arm, Xiaomi partner in wearable payments

 Although a small step for an emergent technology tipped to eventually replace wallets, the partnership marks a milestone in China where the function has thus far been more pipedream than reality.

-The encrypted link will avoid potential security pitfalls of near-field communications (NFC) wireless technology, which has been criticized for potential vulnerability to theft and cyber attacks.
+The encrypted link will avoid potential security pitfalls of near-field communications (NFC) wireless technology, which has been criticised for potential vulnerability to theft and cyber attacks.
 Apple will use NFC to allow users to make payments on its Apple Watch, to be released this month, rather than on a phone.
+(Reporting by Paul Carsten; Editing by Christopher Cushing)